-- ^(c) Unallocated corporate costs are not controlled by the segments and primarily benefit corporate interests. - (d) Foreign currency transactions and other income (losses), net consists principally of foreign currency transactions, net of other foreign currency risk management activities, and the profit related to the corporate adjustment for unearned revenue. - (5) Unallocated and Other assets includes cash, marketable securities, cost investments, income taxes receivable, deferred taxes and headquarters' assets.
-(6) Examplifying and the securities, cost investments, income taxes receivable, deferred taxes and headquarters' assets. - ^(b) Expenditures for additions to long-lived assets include total equity and other investments (including available-for-sale securities), property, plant and equipment, intangible assets and assets held for rent.
+- ^(c) Unallocated corporate costs are not controlled by the segments and primarily benefit corporate interests. - (d) Foreign currency transactions and other income (losses), net consists principally of foreign currency transactions, net of other foreign currency risk management activities, and the profit related to the corporate adjustment for uncarned revenue.
+Unallocated and Other assets includes cash, marketable securities, cost investments, income taxes receivable, deferred taxes and headquarters' assets. - Unallocated and Other assets includes cash, marketable securities, cost investments, income taxes receivable, deferred taxes and headquarters' assets.
+Expenditures for additions to long-lived assets include total equity and other investments (including available-for-sale securities), property, plant and equipment, intangible assets and assets held for rent.